Slough–Windsor & Eton line: Services

 A 20-minute service interval in each direction is operated by Great Western Railway using the dedicated bay platform 1 at Slough.

 Rolling stock

 Although the Great Western Main Line is electrified, the Windsor Branch is not.
-Services on it are provided by Class 165 and Class 166 2- and 3-car diesel multiple units (DMUs).
+Services on it are provided by Class 165 and Class 166 two- and three-car diesel multiple units (DMUs).

 In the 1970s and 1980s, DMUs such as the Class 117 and Class 121 ('Bubblecars') were used.

 Electrification

 Electrification of the Slough to Windsor route was approved in 2014, but on 8 November 2016, it was announced that the electrification of the branch was being delayed, without a revised forecast date.

 History

-A former GWR locomotive 6664 photographed near the engine shed at Slough, October 1955.
+A former GWR locomotive 6664 photographed near the engine shed at Slough, 1955.

 A 2-car Class 165 DMU, on the brick viaduct carrying the GWR line into Windsor (looking east towards Eton College).

 The wrought iron railway bridge at Windsor.

 (Picture shows downstream side, looking towards Windsor.)

-The line opened, despite opposition from Eton College, on 8 October 1849.
+The line was authorised by the Great Western Railway (Slough and Windsor) Act 1848 (11 & 12 Vict. c. cxxxv), despite opposition from Eton College, and opened on 8 October 1849.
 It was built as a broad gauge line but dual gauge track was laid in 1862.

 For a period from 1863, Metropolitan Railway trains served the line.
 Between 1 March 1883 and 30 September 1885, the branch was also served by the Metropolitan District Railway.